github/docs/content/codespaces/managing-codespaces-for-your-organization/choosing-who-owns-and-pays-for-codespaces-in-your-organization.md

 To pay for usage, you must do all of the following things:

-- Allow at least some of your members and collaborators to use {% data variables.product.prodname_github_codespaces %} in your organization's private {% ifversion ghec %}and internal{% endif %} repositories.
+- Allow at least some of your members and collaborators to use {% data variables.product.prodname_github_codespaces %} in your organization's private {% ifversion ghec %}and internal {% endif %}repositories.
 For more information, see "[AUTOTITLE](/codespaces/managing-codespaces-for-your-organization/enabling-or-disabling-github-codespaces-for-your-organization#enabling-or-disabling-github-codespaces)."
 - Choose for codespaces created from your organization's repositories to be **organization-owned**.
 For more information, see "[Choosing who owns and pays for codespaces](#choosing-who-owns-and-pays-for-codespaces)."
 - Set a non-zero spending limit for {% data variables.product.prodname_github_codespaces %}.
 For more information, see "[AUTOTITLE](/billing/managing-billing-for-github-codespaces/managing-the-spending-limit-for-github-codespaces#managing-the-github-codespaces-spending-limit-for-your-organization-account)."